 Synthetic versions of the gut hormone GLP-1 (glucagon-like peptide-1), engineered to last much longer than the natural form.
 Native GLP-1 is destroyed in about two minutes; pharmaceutical GLP-1 peptides have half-lives from 13 hours to 7 days.
 They bind the same receptors and produce the same biological effects — appetite suppression, insulin enhancement, gastric emptying delay — at clinically useful durations.

-In direct head-to-head data, tirzepatide outperforms semaglutide (SURMOUNT-5: -22.8 kg vs -15.0 kg).
-CagriSema outperforms semaglutide alone (REDEFINE 1: 22.7% vs 15.8%) but fell short of tirzepatide in REDEFINE 4 (23.0% vs 25.5% at 84 weeks).
-Retatrutide's Phase 2 numbers (24.2% at 48 weeks) are the highest reported, but Phase 3 data hasn't read out yet.
+In direct head-to-head data, the second-generation compound outperformed first-generation GLP-1 (SURMOUNT-5).
+The amylin combination outperformed first-generation GLP-1 alone (REDEFINE 1) but fell short of the second-generation compound in REDEFINE 4 (84 weeks).
+The third-generation compound's Phase 2 data is the largest reported so far, but Phase 3 data hasn't read out yet.
 The rankings between the top compounds are tighter than the headlines suggest.

 What's the difference between GLP-1, GIP, and glucagon receptor agonism?